billhails/CEKF/docs/NAMESPACES.md

 time we reach the point of lexical analysis this will be an equivalent (still indirect) reference to the ANF form of the AST, so it should be a simple lookup to find the AST.

-Lexical analysis can disregard any export status, in fact that can be discarded by anf conversion as type checking will have detected illegal access.

 ### Desugaring